wernerb/docker-xbmc-server/README.md

 This will allow you to serve files through the XBMC UPnP Library to your UPnP client/players (such as Xbmc or Chromecast).

-Docker is used to compile and run the latest headless version of XBMC Frodo
+Docker is used to compile and run the latest headless version of XBMC Gotham/Frodo

 This also includes some custom patches that will fix crashes.
 See the FAQ section for details.

 ### Preqrequisites:
-* Docker version 0.12+
+* Docker version 0.12+ (Follow the [installation instructions](https://docs.docker.com/))

 ### Quick start